-Estimated Reading Time 7 Minutes
+Estimated Reading Time: 7 Minutes

-Due to the high cost of land in the urban areas of Costa Rica, real estate developers build townhomes on a small footprint.
-All the Costa Rican townhouses on the outer edges of the communities usually have a huge perimeter wall behind the home and the garden is tiny little.
+Not every property buyer in Costa Rica has the necessary budget to purchase a home with a large backyard.
+Due to the high cost of land in Costa Rica’s urban areas, real estate developers build townhomes with a small footprint.
+All the Costa Rican townhouses on the outer edges of the communities usually have a huge perimeter wall behind the home, and their gardens are tiny.

-If you think that by keeping a small yard open and loosely planned would make it feel bigger, you are mistaken.
+If you think that keeping a small yard open and loosely planned would make it feel bigger, you are mistaken.
 The key to a more spacious feeling is all in the organization of the yard, no matter how small it is.

 The foundation of any backyard oasis in Costa Rica begins with greenery.
 Instead of trying to fit a traditional garden into a limited footprint, think vertically.
 Living walls, hanging planters, and tiered plant stands allow you to layer vegetation without sacrificing floor space.
 Native tropical plants are ideal because they thrive in the local climate and require less maintenance.
-Species like heliconias, ferns, bromeliads, and palms bring vibrant color and texture, while also attracting birds and butterflies.
+Species such as heliconias, ferns, bromeliads, and palms bring vibrant color and texture while also attracting birds and butterflies.
 A dense arrangement of plants can create a sense of privacy, turning even a small yard into a secluded sanctuary.

 Equally important is how you use the ground space.
 In a compact backyard, every square meter should serve a purpose.
 Rather than cluttering the area with bulky furniture, opt for built-in seating or streamlined pieces that can double as storage.
 A small wooden deck or stone patio can define the space and make it feel intentional.
 Natural materials—such as teak, bamboo, or local stone—help blend the design with the surrounding environment, reinforcing the feeling of being immersed in nature.